opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When a tester is performing trial runs, Dovetail stores results in local files on the Test Host by default within the directory specified below.
-Note, that if the '--report' option is used to execute tests, results are written to results.json and the files functest_results.txt and dovetail_ha_tcXXX.out will not be created.

 .. code-block:: bash